-- e.
+- b.
+Batch number and, where appropriate, the manufacturer and/or supplier; - c.
+References to the relevant specifications and testing procedures; - d.
+Test results, including observations and calculations, and reference to any certificates of analysis; - e.
 Dates of testing; - f.
 Initials of the persons who performed the testing; - g.
 Initials of the persons who verified the testing and the calculations, where appropriate; - h.
 A clear statement of approval or rejection (or other status decision) and the dated signature of the designated responsible person; - 8.6.4 All the in-process controls, including those made in the production area by production personnel, should be performed according to methods approved by Quality Control and the results recorded. - 8.6.5 Special attention should be given to the quality of laboratory reagents, volumetric, glassware and solutions, reference standards and culture media.
 They should be prepared in accordance with written procedures. - 8.6.6 Reference standards should be established as suitable for their intended use.
 Their qualification and certification, as such, should be clearly stated and documented.
-Whenever compendial reference standards from an officially recognised source exist, these should preferably be used as primary reference standards unless fully justified (the use of secondary standards is permitted once their traceability to primary standards has been demonstrated and is documented).
-These compendia materials should be used for the purpose described in the appropriate monograph unless otherwise authorised by the National Competent Authority. - 8.6.7 Laboratory reagents, solutions, reference standards and culture media should be marked with the preparation and opening date and the signature of the person who prepared them.
+Whenever compendial reference standards from an officially recognized source exist, these should preferably be used as primary reference standards unless fully justified (the use of secondary standards is permitted once their traceability to primary standards has been demonstrated and is documented).
+These compendia materials should be used for the purpose described in the appropriate monograph unless otherwise authorized by the National Competent Authority of the concerned entity. - 8.6.7 Laboratory reagents, solutions, reference standards and culture media should be marked with the preparation and opening date and the signature of the person who prepared them.
 The expiry date of unstable reagents and culture media should be indicated on the label, together with specific storage conditions.
 In addition, for volumetric solutions, the last date of standardization and the last current factor should be indicated. - 8.6.8 Where necessary, the date of receipt of any substance used for testing operations (e.g. reagents, solutions and reference standards) should be indicated on the container.
 Instructions for use and storage should be followed.
 In certain cases, it may be necessary to carry out an identification test and/or other testing of reagent materials upon receipt or before use. - 8.6.9 Culture media should be prepared in accordance with the media manufacturer's requirements unless scientifically justified.
-The performance of all culture media should be verified prior to use. - 8.6.10 Used microbiological media and strains should be decontaminated according to a standard procedure and disposed of in a manner to prevent the cross- contamination and retention of residues.
-The in-use shelf life of microbiological media should be established, documented and scientifically justified.
+The performance of all culture media should be verified prior to

 Doc.
-No.: FDISM/FDIC/GDL/001 Revision Date: 29/08/2022 Review Due Date: 28/08/2025 Revision No.: 3 Approval date: 23/09/2022 Effective Date: 30/09/2022
+No.: FDISM/FDIC/GDL/001 Revision Date: 28/03/2023 Review Due Date: 11/04/2026 Revision No.: 4 Approval date: 06/04/2023 Effective Date:12/04 /2023

-8.6.11 Animals used for testing components, materials or products, should, where appropriate, be quarantined before use.
+- 8.6.10 Used microbiological media and strains should be decontaminated according to a standard procedure and disposed of in a manner to prevent the cross- contamination and retention of residues.
+The in-use shelf life of microbiological media should be established, documented and scientifically justified. - 8.6.11 Animals used for testing components, materials or products, should, where appropriate, be quarantined before use.
 They should be maintained and controlled in a manner that assures their suitability for the intended use.
 They should be identified, and adequate records should be maintained, showing the history of their use.

-8.7 On-going stability programme
+8.7 On-going stability program